-Ransomware is the number one cybersecurity threat in 2021.
-Ransomware is one of the most dangerous types of hacks because it is relatively easy and cheap to carry out, and because it gives cybercriminals the ability to deny access to computer files until a ransom is paid.
+Ransomware is still the number one cybersecurity threat for 2023.
+Ransomware is one of the most dangerous types of hacks because it is relatively easy and cheap to carry out and gives cybercriminals the ability to deny access to computer files until a ransom is paid.

 Where do most cyberattacks come from?

-Russian hackers tend to target banks in the U.S. and Europe.
-Since the 20th century, Russia’s education system encourages the pursuit of scientific knowledge and curiosity in its students, which has had the side effect of fostering cybercriminals.
+Meanwhile, in Russia, hackers tend to target banks in the U.S. and Europe.
+Since the 20th century, Russia’s education system has encouraged the pursuit of scientific knowledge and curiosity in its students, which has had the side effect of fostering cybercriminals.

 How long do cyber attacks take to detect?

-On average, it takes about 280 days to detect and stop a cyberattack.
-It takes about 197 days for a typical organization to identify a threat, but some breaches can avoid detection for a long time.
+On average, it takes about 287 days to detect and stop a cyberattack.
+It takes about 212 days for a typical organization to identify a threat and a further 75 days to contain it.
+However, some breaches can avoid detection for even longer.
 How long it takes for your company to remove a threat depends on how robust your security system is.

 What are the best cybersecurity prevention techniques?